dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/adding-a-gridview-column-of-radio-buttons-vb.md

 **Figure 8**: Use USA as the Default Value for the `country` Parameter ([Click to view full-size image](adding-a-gridview-column-of-radio-buttons-vb/_static/image12.png))

 After completing the wizard, the GridView will include a BoundField for each of the supplier data fields.
-Remove all but the `CompanyName`, `City`, and `Country` BoundFields, and rename the `CompanyName` BoundFields `HeaderText` property to Supplier .
+Remove all but the `CompanyName`, `City`, and `Country` BoundFields, and rename the `CompanyName` BoundFields `HeaderText` property to Supplier.
 After doing so, the GridView and ObjectDataSource declarative syntax should look similar to the following.

 [!code-aspx[Main](adding-a-gridview-column-of-radio-buttons-vb/samples/sample2.aspx)]